"Someday We'll Be Together"

-Absently, she pulled open the door of the hall closet, her eyes running over its contents.
+Absently, she pulled open the door of the hall closet, running her eyes over its contents.
 She stopped abruptly when she spotted Stacy's white coat hastily wedged into the corner.
-She was surprised when she touched it, fingering the still-damp cloth, and for a moment, wondered what in the world could've happened for Stacy to actually forget about keeping it pristine.
+She was surprised when she touched it, fingering the still-damp fabric, and for a moment, wondered what in the world could've happened for Stacy to actually forget about keeping it pristine.

 Renee smiled wistfully as she removed it from the closet, straightening it on the hanger.
 It wasn't hard to guess – she remembered what it felt like, falling head over heels in love for the first time.
 Nothing else in the world was as important as that person – or at least, so it seemed.
 Renee was trying very hard to keep this in mind, to help mitigate some of the hurt she felt over Stacy's preoccupation with her boyfriend.
 She'd thought, perhaps foolishly, that her return home for Christmas would also mean a return to her place in Stacy's life: as her main confidante, best friend, and constant companion.
 She'd dismissed her sister's infatuation with Ryan as fleeting and silly – and, obviously, that was a judgment call she'd made at her own peril.

-No, instead, Renee had returned home and found that her sister had changed, in ways that confused and frustrated her.
-She was used to sharing Stacy's affection – she and the Kid had played complementary roles in Stacy's life for as long as either could remember – but now it felt like Ryan had superseded them both.
-He was the one who made Stacy's face light up whenever he entered the room; he was the one she shared her secrets with now; he was the one she turned to first in her moments of crisis.
+Instead, Renee had returned home and found that her sister had changed, in ways that confused and frustrated her.
+She was used to sharing Stacy's affection – she and the Kid had played complementary roles in Stacy's life for as long as she could remember – but now it felt like Ryan had superseded them both.
+He was the one that made Stacy's face light up whenever he entered the room; he was the one she shared her secrets with now; he was the one she turned to first in her moments of crisis.

 It sucked, and it hurt, and for once, Renee was at a loss of how to deal with it.